imack/phishing-edge/README.md

 ## Project Objectives
 Goal: Develop a deep learning model to classify websites as phishing or legitimate based on features extracted from the website URL, HTML content, and images.
 Dataset: The dataset will consist of legitimate and phishing site data collected from open-source repositories and through web scraping techniques.
-Modeling Approach: We will use a combination of convolutional neural networks (CNNs) for image-based analysis and recurrent neural networks (RNNs) or transformers for text-based analysis.
+Modeling Approach: We will use a combination of convolutional neural networks (CNNs) for image-based analysis and transformers for text-based analysis.

 ## Dataset
 Sources: Datasets for phishing and legitimate websites will be collected from various sources like PhishTank, and additional data may be scraped from the web using the requests and BeautifulSoup libraries.